History > Ship Transport to Kronstadt, Russia in 1766

 Strelna

 The Russian galliot Strelna arrived at Kronstadt on July 28, 1766.
-The ship carried 203 people in total in addition to a crew of about 20 people.
-Nearly 60 people that were members of households that later settled in Norka were aboard this arrival.
+The ship carried 203 colonists and a crew of about 20 people.
+Nearly 60 members of households that later settled in Norka were aboard this arrival.
 The Strelna was named for a city near St. Petersburg.

-During the transport of the colonists in 1766 the Strelna was commanded by Midshipman Login Vasilyevich Sornev.
-Sornev was from a noble family in Smolensk Province and his father was a corporal of the Roslavl Dragoon Squadron.
+During the transport of the colonists in 1766, the Strelna was commanded by Midshipman Login Vasilyevich Sornev.
+Sornev was from a noble family in Smolensk Province, and his father was a corporal of the Roslavl Dragoon Squadron.
 In 1761, the family made their home at Roslavl and had 140 serfs working for them in various locations.
-Sornev graduated from the Naval Nobility Cadet Corps (NGCC) in St. Petersburg which had been first established in Moscow in 1701.
-The NGCC was the key educational establishment commissioning officers for the Imperial Russian Navy.
-At the time the NGCC was one of the best military educations institutions in Russia, training highly educated officers.
+Sornev graduated from the Naval Nobility Cadet Corps (NGCC) in St. Petersburg, which was established in Moscow in 1701.
+At the time, the NGCC was one of Russia's best military education institutions, training and commissioning highly educated officers for the Imperial Russian Navy.
 Cadets and Midshipmen (cadets who achieved the highest classification) studied mathematics, navigation, artillery, fortification, rigging, languages (Russian, French, English, German), geography, history, politics, genealogy, rhetoric, heraldry, morals, drawing, fencing, dancing.
 Sornev achieved the rank of Midshipman on April 5, 1761.
 The rank of Midshipman in the Russian Navy is the equivalent of a Lieutenant in the Russian Army.
-This is perhaps why Sornev and other ship commanders are labeled as "Lieutenants".
-After his service transporting colonists, Sornev became a Lieutenant on March 3, 1769; a Lieutenant commander on January 1, 1773); and a Captain of the 2nd rank on January 1, 1779.
+This is perhaps why Sornev and other ship commanders are labeled "Lieutenants."
+After his service transporting colonists, Sornev became a Lieutenant on March 3, 1769, a Lieutenant commander on January 1, 1773); and a Captain of the 2nd rank on January 1, 1779.

 Sornev and the Strelna made a second voyage that arrived in Kronstadt on October 15, 1766, one of the last two ships to bring colonists to Russia.

-Seven years after it had delivered a large group of colonists in Kronstadt, the Strelna ran aground, was broken and sank on September 14, 1773 on Sommers Island, a rocky outcropping in the Eastern reach of the Gulf of Finland.
-Amazingly, 19 crew members and one young girl clung to the remains of the cabin and survived the ordeal.
+Seven years after it had delivered a large group of colonists in Kronstadt, the Strelna ran aground, was broken, and sank on September 14, 1773, on Sommers Island, a rocky outcropping in the Eastern reach of the Gulf of Finland.
+Amazingly, 19 crew members and one young girl clung to the cabin's remains and survived the ordeal.

-During the transport of the colonists in 1766 the Strelna was commanded by Midshipman Login Vasilyevich Sornev.
-Sornev was from a noble family in Smolensk Province and his father was a corporal of the Roslavl Dragoon Squadron.
+During the transport of the colonists in 1766, the Strelna was commanded by Midshipman Login Vasilyevich Sornev.
+Sornev was from a noble family in Smolensk Province, and his father was a corporal of the Roslavl Dragoon Squadron.
 In 1761, the family made their home at Roslavl and had 140 serfs working for them in various locations.
-Sornev graduated from the Naval Nobility Cadet Corps (NGCC) in St. Petersburg which had been first established in Moscow in 1701.
-The NGCC was the key educational establishment commissioning officers for the Imperial Russian Navy.
-At the time the NGCC was one of the best military educations institutions in Russia, training highly educated officers.
+Sornev graduated from the Naval Nobility Cadet Corps (NGCC) in St. Petersburg, which was established in Moscow in 1701.
+At the time, the NGCC was one of Russia's best military education institutions, training and commissioning highly educated officers for the Imperial Russian Navy.
 Cadets and Midshipmen (cadets who achieved the highest classification) studied mathematics, navigation, artillery, fortification, rigging, languages (Russian, French, English, German), geography, history, politics, genealogy, rhetoric, heraldry, morals, drawing, fencing, dancing.
 Sornev achieved the rank of Midshipman on April 5, 1761.
 The rank of Midshipman in the Russian Navy is the equivalent of a Lieutenant in the Russian Army.
-This is perhaps why Sornev and other ship commanders are labeled as "Lieutenants".
-After his service transporting colonists, Sornev became a Lieutenant on March 3, 1769; a Lieutenant commander on January 1, 1773); and a Captain of the 2nd rank on January 1, 1779.
+This is perhaps why Sornev and other ship commanders are labeled "Lieutenants."
+After his service transporting colonists, Sornev became a Lieutenant on March 3, 1769, a Lieutenant commander on January 1, 1773); and a Captain of the 2nd rank on January 1, 1779.

 Sornev and the Strelna made a second voyage that arrived in Kronstadt on October 15, 1766, one of the last two ships to bring colonists to Russia.

-Seven years after it had delivered a large group of colonists in Kronstadt, the Strelna ran aground, was broken and sank on September 14, 1773 on Sommers Island, a rocky outcropping in the Eastern reach of the Gulf of Finland.
-Amazingly, 19 crew members and one young girl clung to the remains of the cabin and survived the ordeal.
+Seven years after it had delivered a large group of colonists in Kronstadt, the Strelna ran aground, was broken, and sank on September 14, 1773, on Sommers Island, a rocky outcropping in the Eastern reach of the Gulf of Finland.
+Amazingly, 19 crew members and one young girl clung to the cabin's remains and survived the ordeal.

 Vologda

 The Vologda was a Russian pink under the command of Sergey Bartenyev.
-The ship arrived in Kronstadt on July 28, 1766 carrying 277 colonists, including over 50 people who were members of households that would later settle in Norka.
+The ship arrived in Kronstadt on July 28, 1766, carrying 277 colonists, including over 50 people who were members of households that would later settle in Norka.
 The ship was named after the Russian city of Vologda.
 The Vologda made a second voyage that arrived on October 15, 1766, one of the last two ships to bring colonists to Russia under the provisions of Catherine's Manifesto.
-There were no colonists that settled in Norka aboard the second voyage.
+No colonists who settled in Norka were aboard the second voyage.

 Sources